wu-lee/rushkoff-archive/src/_articles/douglas-rushkoff.md

 Recently Douglas was kind enough to answer a few questions for me about writing, including how he went from unpublished to getting a deal for a novel with every nonfiction deal.

-8 Authorship Spring 2000

-RUSHKOFF

-AM: What was it like to get your first book deal?
-Did you have to go through a process or, did it come through making personal contacts?
+**AM: What was it like to get your first book deal?
+Did you have to go through a process or, did it come through making personal contacts?**

-DR: It was a bit of a fluke, really.
+**DR:** It was a bit of a fluke, really.
 I don't even know which to call my first book.
-The first book of them all was called Free Rides.
-It was some- one else's idea - a Hollywood pro- ducer who liked my writing.
+The first book of them all was called _Free Rides_.
+It was someone else's idea -- a Hollywood producer who liked my writing.
 He asked if I'd write the book; he gave me ten grand, and said we could split the proceeds 50/50 or 60/40.
 I didn't think he would get a deal for it, but he had a book agent connected to his film agent who sold the book to Dell.

 AM: What type of promotion did you find yourself having to do?
 Was the publisher good about helping promote the book?